amirallami-code/binary-search-algorithm/README.md

 ---

-If you find it helpful, consider starring the repository.
+⭐ Star this repository if you find it helpful.